-At Armthorpe, we have a dedicated transition team led by Mrs Kendall (Head of Year for Year 7), who visits all students in primary schools prior to the transition week at the end of Year 6.
+At Armthorpe, we have a dedicated transition team led by Miss McCoy (Head of Year 7), who visits all students in primary schools prior to the transition week at the end of Year 6.
 In partnership with feeder schools the academy identifies students with SEND, before they start in Year 7.
 For some students this process may begin in Year 5.
 The SENDCo or Deputy SENDCo makes contact with either parents or the primary SENDCo to confirm a child's SEND status.
 This is then followed up with visits to primary schools, attendance at Early Help, EHCP meetings and other meetings as appropriate.